We’ve mapped out the average credit scores across the UK. How does your score compare with your neighbours and the rest of the UK?

 Borrowing Power is a unique measure of your ability to get credit.
 It’s a number between 1 and 10 that shows you what lenders really think of you, and helps you find the offers you’re most likely to get.

 Borrowing Power is exclusive to TotallyMoney.
 It’s different from a credit score because it gives you an up-to-date idea of the credit products you can get, is based on real-world market activity — as well as your financial behaviour.

 If you’re wondering how you compare with the rest of the UK, sign up for your Free Credit Report.
 You’ll find out your credit score and your Borrowing Power, plus learn how you can improve them.

 As well as tracking your Borrowing Power and understanding what lenders really think of you, it’s important to check your credit report regularly.

 Before you put in any application for credit, you should make sure that all the information on your credit report is up to date and correct.
-Don’t assume that everything will be right on your report.
-According to credit reference agency Callcredit, more than one in four people who check their credit reports find errors.
+And don’t assume that everything will be right on your report – according to credit reference agency Callcredit, more than one in four people who check their credit reports find errors.